Larry Miller (guitarist): Biography

-Destroy All Monsters was a notable part of the proto-punk, punk, and post-punk Detroit rock scene, featuring such bands as the MC5, the Stooges, and Up.
-In the late 1980s, he enjoyed renewed commercial success with his single Southpaws Unite!, a John Philip Sousa military-esque march crossed with an Avant grade punk sensibility via the latest Techno Pop technology of the day.
+Destroy All Monsters, a band Miller was in, was a notable part of the proto-punk, punk, and post-punk Detroit rock scene, featuring such bands as the MC5, the Stooges, and Up.
+In the late 1980s, he enjoyed renewed commercial success with his single Southpaws Unite!, a John Philip Sousa march crossed with an Avant-garde punk sensibility via the latest Techno Pop technology of the day.

 Miller plays guitar left-handed, or “upside down,” in a style popularized by Jimi Hendrix.

-Miller began his career as a professional musician at the age of 16 and has made numerous recordings in which all instruments are played by himself, including woodwinds, keyboards, and various stringed instruments, in the manner of Todd Rundgren and Paul McCartney.
+Miller began his career as a professional musician at the age of 16 and has made numerous recordings in which all instruments are played by himself, including woodwinds, keyboards, and various stringed instruments.

-Laurence Miller is the younger brother of Roger Miller, a founding and current member of the Boston-based Mission of Burma, and the twin brother of Benjamin (Ben) Miller, also a former member of Destroy All Monsters.
-Both of Laurence's parents were scientists and professors at the University of Michigan.
-His father was well known in the field of paleo-ichthyology.
-He also has a brother who is a well-respected professor and glaciologist, and a sister (now deceased) who was also a scientist and a professor.